 While the private sector is officially portrayed as the engine of growth in Bhutan, it remains relatively small and underdeveloped.
 Corporatized state-owned enterprises are the largest businesses in the country, controlling power generation and distribution, postal services and television.
 In recent years, private sector competition has entered the airline industry, banking and the media.
 There is virtually no private health service and only few private schools exist.
 Private sector development is challenged by limited access to finance; inadequate infrastructure, particularly in transport; small markets; and a mismatch between workforce demand and its availability.
 It has been difficult to attract foreign direct investment in industries other than tourism.
-These disadvantages have resulted in low rankings the global ease of doing business survey - 125 out of 189 in 2015 - and the global competitiveness index - 103 out of 144 in 2014/2015.
+These disadvantages resulted in low rankings in the global ease of doing business survey until 2012 when Bhutan was ranked 148.
+Due to changed methodology and incremental regulatory reform, Bhutan climbed rapidly to 70 in 2014 and 73 in 2016, but this was not reflected either in increased foreign direct investment (FDI) or a strong small and medium enterprise (SME) sector.
+Bhutan has made gradual improvement in the Global Competitiveness Index rising from 109 of 148 in 2013 to 2014 to 97 of 138 in 2016 to 2017, but still remains well inside the bottom half of the rankings.
 A government-established IT park has achieved modest success but the development of the planned Education City was shelved.
-Bhutan does have some competitive advantages for private-sector development including political stability, good governance, low levels of corruption, access to electricity, an abundance of natural resources and preferential access to the huge Indian market.
+Bhutan does have some competitive advantages for private sector development including political stability, good governance, low levels of corruption, access to electricity, an abundance of natural resources and preferential access to the huge Indian market.